 A comprehensive overview of PA salaries across the United States.
 The Salary Report is free to AAPA members.
 If you are not an AAPA member, you may purchase your copy of the Salary Report for $200.

-AAPA Annual Survey is a survey of physician assistants, both AAPA members and nonmembers.
+AAPA National Survey is a survey of physician assistants, both AAPA members and nonmembers.
 It collects general demographic information, compensation and workforce-related data to promote the PA profession and inform policy.

 State practice profiles